jina-ai/fastapi-serve/docs/export/README.md

 }
 ```

-Note how `fastapi-serve` handled the dependencies, built & pushed the docker image to the registry, and created the deployment files for you with no additional configuration.
+Note how `fastapi-serve` handles the dependencies, builds and pushes the docker image to the registry, and creates the deployment files for you with no additional configuration.

 ### ☸️ Kubernetes